 How to Remove Fill Color in Excel if the Regular Method Doesn’t Work

 - Select the cells to modify.

 - Click Conditional Formatting.

-Microsoft Excel is popular for handling data because it lets you do things like write formulas and use macros that can simply the process of sorting, evaluating, and creating data.
-But if also has a number of formatting options that can help make your data look good and be easier to read.
+Microsoft Excel is popular for handling data because it lets you do things like write formulas and use macros that can simplify the process of sorting, evaluating, and creating data.
+But it also has a number of formatting options that can help make your data look good and be easier to read.

 If you need to apply some color to cells instead of taking it away, then our article on how to color Excel cells can help.

 How to Remove the Fill Color from the Selected Cell in Excel